 A comprehensive curriculum of 140+ courses emphasizes preparation for college.
-Besides extensive offerings in English, mathematics, social studies and sciences, study in seven languages is offered: six years of French and Spanish, five in German and Latin, four in Japanese and three years in Chinese and American Sign Language (ASL).
+Besides extensive offerings in English, mathematics, social studies and sciences, study in four languages is offered: six years of French and Spanish, five in Latin, five years in Chinese and three years in American Sign Language (ASL).
 Please note: We do not offer first and second year classes in French.
-Sophomores in our 10-12 high school will typically take the third year of this language.
-One notable exception: approximately 40 French students in tenth grade have been part of our Immersion program since kindergarten; as sophomores, they will take French IV or Diverse Francophone World.
-As juniors, they’ll take Pre-AP French Language & Culture or French V. As seniors, they all have an opportunity to take AP French Language & Culture.
+Sophomores in our 9-12 high school will typically take the third year of this language.
+One notable exception: approximately 40 French students in ninth grade have been part of our Immersion program since kindergarten; as sophomores, they will take Diverse Francophone World.
+As juniors, they’ll take AP French Language & Culture.
+As seniors, they all have an opportunity to take French Culture in the Modern World.

 In addition, students have an opportunity to take courses in business education, family and consumer sciences, performing and fine arts and physical education.

 Edina students have numerous opportunities for enriched (accelerated) or AP courses.

 AP Courses (25 total)